EVANGELICAL LUTHERAN CHURCH IN AMERICA AND HOMOSEXUALITY

 six common but different viewpoints among ELCA

-members, Christians generally, and the American population.
+members, among Christians generally, and among the rest of the American population.

 ELCA terminology: